haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 | sas  | 18       |

 **🔍 Key Insights:** </br>
-📌 SQL is the most sought-after skill, highlighting the importance of database management.</br>
+<p> 📌 SQL is the most sought-after skill, highlighting the importance of database management.</br>
-📌 Despite advanced tools, Excel remains a key requirement.</br>
+<p>📌 Despite advanced tools, Excel remains a key requirement.</br>
-📌  🐍: With 33 mentions, Python is a must-have skill for automation and analytics.</br>
+<p>📌  🐍: With 33 mentions, Python is a must-have skill for automation and analytics.</br>
-📌 Tableau and SAS emphasize the growing demand for business intelligence expertise.</br>
- 💡 Bottom Line:Employers in Indonesia seek a mix of data processing (`SQL`, `Python`) and visualization (`Excel`, `Tableau`, `SAS`). 🚀 **Mastering these skills will increase your chances of landing a Data Analyst role in Indonesia!**
+📌 Tableau and SAS emphasize the growing demand for business intelligence expertise.</br> <p>💡 Bottom Line:Employers in Indonesia seek a mix of data processing (`SQL`, `Python`) and visualization (`Excel`, `Tableau`, `SAS`). 🚀 **Mastering these skills will increase your chances of landing a Data Analyst role in Indonesia!**

 ## 7. Companies Hiring the Most Data Analysts in Indonesia